Skip to main content

 "my_block_entity",

-// The block entity type, created using a builder.
+// The block entity type.

-() -> BlockEntityType.Builder.of(
+() -> new BlockEntityType<>(

 // The supplier to use for constructing the block entity instances.